TamiresMusafir/anuvia-rails-project/README.md

     gem install rails
     rails -v

-### 4. Install SQLite
+### 4. Install Docker

-SQLite is used as the development database.
+Check if docker is installed:

-> SQLite installation command may vary depending on your operating system.
+    docker -v

-    sudo apt install sqlite3 libsqlite3-dev
+If it's not, install it on https://docs.docker.com/engine/install/ubuntu/

 ### 5. Clone the repository: